-When you visit your parents, consider the following questions:
+When you visit your parents, consider these questions:

 Everyone forgets things from time to time.
 Modest memory problems are a fairly common part of aging, and sometimes medication side effects or underlying conditions contribute to memory loss.

 Driving can be challenging for older adults.
-If your parents become confused while driving or you're concerned about their ability to drive safely, it might be time to stop driving.
+If your parents become confused while driving or you're concerned about their ability to drive safely — especially if they have experienced a moving violation or an accident — it might be time to stop driving.

 Losing weight without trying could be a sign that something's wrong.
 Weight loss could be related to many factors, including:

 - Difficulty cooking.
-Your parents could be having difficulty finding the energy to cook, grasping the tools necessary to cook, or reading labels or directions on food products.
+Your parents might be having difficulty finding the energy to cook, grasping the necessary tools, or reading labels or directions on food products.